IfSR - Additive thinking

 Professional learning

-This professional learning video and accompanying resources examines the critical components in the development of students' knowledge and understanding of additive thinking, including:
+Becoming mathematicians: flexible additive thinking: professional learning video and accompanying resources examining the critical components in the development of students' knowledge and understanding of additive thinking, including :thinking flexibly about numbers and operations; using benchmarks and foundational facts.

-Access 'Becoming mathematicians: flexible additive thinking' via MyPL (course code NR34801).
+- access 'Becoming mathematicians: flexible additive thinking' via MyPL (course code NR34801).

 For related professional learning options, see the IfSR-Number and place value web page.

-This professional learning course supports teachers to understand and implement evidence-based teaching strategies for additive thinking and access, adapt and implement universal resources to support effective teaching practice.
+Improving reading and numeracy course: Additive thinking (K-8): professional learning course supporting teachers to understand and implement evidence-based teaching strategies for additive thinking and access, adapt and implement universal resources to support effective teaching practice.

-- Access ‘Improving reading & numeracy: Additive thinking (K-8)' via MyPL (course code NR31670).
+- access ‘Improving reading & numeracy: Additive thinking (K-8)' via MyPL (course code NR31670).

 Additional resources

-Flexible strategies (in four parts)
+Flexible strategies (in 4 parts)

 Support